Caesar (enslaved man)

 Caesar (c.
-1737 (supposedly) – 1852) was an enslaved person who is notable for possibly being the earliest-born person ever photographed while alive, when his daguerreotype was taken in 1851.
+1737 (supposedly) – 1852) was a slave who is notable for possibly being the earliest-born person ever photographed while alive, when his daguerreotype was taken in 1851.
 He was also the last slave to be manumitted in New York.

 Biography

 Caesar was supposedly born in 1737, on the property of Rensselaer Nicoll, who owned the Bethlehem House property in Bethlehem, New York.
 Within his lifetime, Caesar had outlived at least three or four generations of masters on the Nicoll estate in Bethlehem.
-He was allowed to retire in 1817, at the age of 80, and lived with the Nicoll family until his death.
+He was allowed to retire in 1817 at the age of 80 and lived with the Nicoll family until his death.

-Although most slaves in New York were freed by July 4, 1827, he was not officially manumitted until around 1841, when all forms of slavery were banned in New York.
+Although most enslaved people in New York were freed by July 4, 1827, he was not officially manumitted until around 1841, when all forms of slavery were banned in New York.